vfarah-if/GitPlayground/src/node-accident-statistics/README.md

     NPM RUN "<Command>" ...

     <Commands>
-    "clean": To dist folder and fikes,
+    "clean": To dist folder and files,
     "copy-assets": To copy custome files to a folder, "build": Build project to dist folder,
     "lint": lint and fix TS and JS issues,